Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 ghissue = 5
 +++

-Zola (formally Gutenberg) is a SSG written in Rust.
-Zola has it's own templating engine [Tera](https://tera.netlify.app/) created by the same author and follows a similar design in it's templating to Jinja 2.
+Zola (formally Gutenberg) is an SSG written in Rust.
+Zola has its own templating engine, [Tera](https://tera.netlify.app/) created by the same author and follows a similar design in its templating to Jinja 2.
 Distributed as a single binary Zola has a much smaller footprint than the other SSGs we'll be looking at, it also promises to be fast (comparable to Hugo) and runs from a simple augmented markdown including shortcodes and custom internal linking.

 <!-- more -->

 ## Installation

-Zola comes as a single binary distributable, on MacOS the simplest way to install it is with homebrew.
+Zola comes as a single binary distributable, on macOS the simplest way to install it is with homebrew.

 ```bash
 $ brew install zola
 ```

-Zola is also available on MacPorts, Chocolatey, Scoop, and various linux package structures.
-With no external dependencies Zola is probably the simplest of the 3 tools we're looking at.
+Zola is also available on MacPorts, Chocolatey, Scoop, and various Linux package structures.
+With no external dependencies, Zola is probably the simplest of the 3 tools we're looking at.

-The version we'll be using is the current stable 0.15.3 (23rd Jan 2022) at the time of writing, with a total size of ~19mb it also has one of the smallest install footprints.
+The version we'll be using is the current stable 0.15.3 (23rd Jan 2022) at the time of writing, with a total size of ~19Mb it also has one of the smallest install footprints.

 ## Site setup